Kei-Luna/hk4e-go/README-EN.md

 * Native high-availability cluster architecture.
 Crashes on any node servers won't affect the whole system.
 So it is highly extendable
 * Player-level non-status game server.
 Non-lock single thread structure.
-Easy to develope.
+Easy to develop.
 And fully-featured player data exchanger(`Memory<->Cache<->Database`), say goodbye to
 * synchronization-blocked database access
 * Grand new cross-server player migration